mjjstockman/ecomm/README.md

 ```

-Used parial template to DRY
+Used partial template to DRY

 '''
 class QuestionForm(forms.ModelForm):